 You hear a lot about how to prevent overindulgence during the holidays but what do you do after you’ve overeaten anyway?

-Everybody overeats at times; that’s normal.
+Everybody overeats at times; that’s normal, particularly in a (first) world of plenty of choice and temptation.
 The difference is that for some, an episode of overeating sets off a chain reaction: “I already blew it; I might as well keep eating and restart my diet tomorrow.

 People who don’t struggle with food overeat occasionally too.
 The difference is that although they may feel regretful, they don’t feel guilty and they don’t punish themselves.
 They just feel uncomfortable so they may skip their next snack, postpone their next meal, feel like eating less, and/or want to take a walk.

 They aren’t punishing themselves; they’re just listening to their body wisdom so they naturally compensate for occasional overeating.

 Mindful eating can help you return to this natural state too.

 Mindfulness is simply awareness of the present moment.

 Mindful eating allows you to focus on the immediate effects of eating more than you needed, rather than beating yourself up over the potential long term consequences.

 That allows you to make adjustments and learn from the experience.